NikhilRout/NikhilRout.github.io/_pages/about.md

 My research interests lie in Computer Architecture, GPGPUs and Deep Learning Accelerators at the Microarchitecture abstraction level.

 ## News
-- [Oct 2025] I will be presenting my TCU Fused Dot Product (FEDP) Microarchitecture paper at the Vortex Workshop 2025 in conjunction with MICRO'58
+- [Oct 2025] I will be presenting my TCU Fused Dot Product (FEDP) unit Microarchitecture paper at the Vortex Workshop 2025 in conjunction with MICRO'58